soruh/I-Telex-Teilnehmerserver/README.md

 Accept Logins in [read-only mode](#readonly)

+This enables anyone to change and read entries on your server!

 ### updateQueueInterval
   The interval in which to look for changed entries and write them to the queue
 ### queueSendInterval